daattali/beautiful-jekyll/_drafts/backup-and-restore-vms-with-nakivo.md

 Nakivo Back and replication lets you recover individual files, objects for Exchange, SQL, AD and a number of other objects.
 You can obviously recover VMs traditionnaly or use "Flash VM boot" to start it quickly from the repo.
 In this demonstration we will recover a VM from backup.

+Keep in mind that you don't want to recover a VM in the same subnet as the original one if it is still running, otherwise you will encounter IP duplicates.

 * Go to **Dashboard > Recover > VM recovery from backup**

 ![](/img/2021-10-18_13h52_55.png)